jellyfin-archive/jellyfin-docs/general/community-standards.md

 * Jellyfin aims to be the best media streaming platform possible, built entirely by volunteers without any monetary gain, proprietary/locked features, or unreasonable centralization.

-* Jellyfin is a project made up entirely and excusively of Volunteers who donate their free time to the project, without the expectation of pay.
+* Jellyfin is a project made up entirely and excusively of Volunteers who donate their free time to the project.

 * Fostering a community of respectful and productive contributors is central to our success and longevity.

+* Jellyfin is not and will never be under the control of any corporation or profit-driven entity, and does not exist to make money for anyone, including any volunteer contributors or the project leadership.

 ## Code of Conduct